ickb/proposal/README.md

 I'll create a Proof of Concept L1 script, showing the basic functionalities of the core layer from command line in Aggron Testnet.
 Possibly not safe to use in production, but with a clear path to a safe resolution.

 This is a risky period, there might exists some technical blocks long or impossible to work around.
-While I love everything about CKB++, I do need to ask a starting 1000$ incentive in CKB from Nervos foundation, so we are both taking a small risk.
+While I love everything about CKB++, I do need to ask a starting 1000$ incentive in CKB from Nervos foundation, so both parties are taking a small risk.

 ### First Four Months: Core & Incentivization Layers